peter-olom/rn-google-places-autocomplete/README.md

   value: string // set initial Value

+  autocompleteContainer: ViewStyle // style for the container that wraps everything

   inputContainerStyle: ViewStyle // style the view that wraps the TextInput

   inputStyle: TextStyle // style the input box